 Our approach to inpatient rehabilitation focuses on the path ahead.
 Read about our demonstrated differences and outcomes.

-CARF and JCAHO Accreditation
+CARF and TJC Accreditation

 We continue to maintain accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF) as a Pediatric Specialty Program.